CheCoelho/san-node-applet-scaffolder/readme.md

-A simple express api to scaffold flask apps with a defined endpoint that run a GPT generated task.
+A simple express api to scaffold flask apps as nodes on a canvas.
+Each app has an api with a defined endpoint that runs a GPT generated task.
+The nodes can be piped into each other as functional chains.